Ibrahim El-Salahi: Artistic production

 El-Salahi is considered a pioneer in Sudanese modern art and was a member of the "Khartoum School of Modern Art", founded by Osman Waqialla, Ahmad Mohammed Shibrain, Tag el-Sir Ahmed and Salahi himself.
 Other members of this artistic movement in Sudan were poets, novelists, and literary critics of the "Desert School", that also sought to establish a new Sudanese cultural identity.
 One of the main areas of focus for the Khartoum School was to create a modern Sudanese aesthetic style and not relying only on Western influences.
 In the 1960s, he was briefly associated with the Mbari Club in Ibadan, Nigeria.
 In an interview with Sarah Dwider, a curator at the Guggenheim Abu Dhabi, El-Salahi commented about his time spent in Nigeria and the impact it had on his work: "My short visit to Nigeria in the early 1960s gave me the chance to connect artistically with a dynamic part of the African continent, opening myself to influence and be influenced."

 He began by exploring Coptic manuscripts, which led him to experiment with Arabic calligraphy.
+Some of his works like "Allah and the Wall of Confrontation" (1968) and "The Last Sound"(1964) show elements characteristic of Islamic art, such as the shape of the crescent moon.
+In the late 1970s and early 1980s, El-Salahi lived in exile in Qatar, where he focused on drawing in black and white.
+Many of his admirers were unaware of his residence in Qatar, and El-Salahi found this distance to be "relieving", as he could use the time to become more experimental.
 Ultimately, he developed his own style and was among the group of artists to elaborate Arabic calligraphy in his modernist paintings, in a style that became known as Hurufiyya art movement.

 In an interview with The Guardian in 2013, El-Salahi explained how he came to use calligraphy in his artworks.
 Following his return to Sudan in 1957, he was disappointed at the poor attendance at his exhibitions and reflected on how to generate public interest: